Force over Distance: Chapter 42

 On the flip side, given the complete fuckin’ trashfire that made up his current mental state?
 It was the easiest thing in the world to pitch it all straight t’fuck and drop into the chair without ceremony or a second thought.

-Worst case scenario?
+Worst-case scenario?
 Everyone died as his quantum brane was obliterated by a superpositioned reality eraser—in which case he’d be out of his fuckin’ misery.
 Along with everything he’d ever known.

-Right, and his forearms really fuckin’ hurt as the restraints locked into place.
+His forearms really fuckin’ hurt as the restraints locked into place.

 Riley placed his hand on the palm interface.
-Well, so much for ‘calling Tamara,’ might’ve been nice to—
+Well, so much for “calling Tamara.”
+Might’ve been nice to—

 The world rent itself apart.